Skip to content

 Those last two books collect issues previously available in the following books:

-At that point, Blue Beetle is already mostly absent from the Teen Titans but officially left with issue #83 and joined the Justice League: Generation Lost title.
+At that point, Blue Beetle is already mostly absent from the Teen Titans comics but officially left with issue #83 and joined the Justice League: Generation Lost comic book.

-Following the Flashpoint event (see reading order), DC Comics rebooted its universe with the New 52 initiative.
+Following the Flashpoint event, DC Comics rebooted its universe with the New 52 initiative.
 Jaime Reyes is still Blue Beetle, but his story was in part retconned.

 The Convergence event is out-of-continuity, see the reading order for more information.
 The Blue Beetle issues featured Ted Knight, not Jaime Reyes.